Payback (Law & Order: Special Victims Unit): Plot

-Benson, who's father raped her mother in order for her to exist, begins to sympathize with the killers.
+Benson, who herself was conceived by rape, begins to sympathize with the killers.
 She and Stabler are called back to the morgue and they are told that there were two killers and two weapons.
 They start to look for the rape victims.
 The first one they talk to is Ileana Jashari (Sevanne Kassarjian) who is blinded and horribly scarred at the hands of Tanzic.
 Next, they go visit Marta Stevens (Mili Avital); they are told by her husband that Marta is at work.
 Benson notices a little boy who runs in the room with them, and she concludes that this little boy is the product of Marta's rape.
 When Benson visits her, Marta uses work as her alibi, but is not sorry that Tanzic is dead.
 She goes on to tell Benson about how she was repeatedly raped for twenty-three days.
 Benson leaves convinced that Marta is guilty, but does not arrest her, a move that upsets Stabler.

 The third rape victim is in Europe and was there at the time of the murder, so she is ruled out.
 The fourth rape victim they look up is Anya Rugova (Gordana Rashovich).
 When they go to see her at the restaurant where she works, she says she was at the restaurant, but her hand is hurt.
 Stabler takes pictures of the two women to their witness at Cabbie's diner, but he cannot make a positive ID.
 However, he does say that he is sure they will recognize him.
 Stabler calls in arrests claiming he has a positive ID.
 Benson arrests Marta and advises her not to say anything without a lawyer.
 Stabler goes to arrest Anya, but she dives away from him, grabs a knife and stabs herself.
 As she is dying, she whispers something in his ear.
 Marta meets with Benson, Stabler and ADA Abbie Carmichael (Angie Harmon).
 Carmichael pleads her out at manslaughter 2 and sentences her to 18 months in a psychiatric hospital.